-IL-6 can affect the RANKL/OPG ratio through 2 mechanisms during RA inflammation by directly stimulating25,26:
+IL-6 can affect the RANKL/OPG ratio and effector T-cell proliferation by stimulating:

-Therefore, the increased number of T cells expressing RANKL increases the ratio of RANKL to OPG and enhances osteoclast function.4 This results in increased bone resorption, resulting in reduced bone mineral density in patients with RA.4,5
+Consequently, the increased number of T cells expressing RANKL increases the ratio of RANKL to OPG and enhances osteoclast function.4 This results in increased bone resorption, resulting in reduced bone mineral density in patients with RA.4,5

-Increased bone resorption activity is associated with RA and translates to articular bone damage and systemic bone loss.31-33
+Increased bone resorption activity is associated with RA and causes articular damage and systemic bone loss.1

 Adapted from Choy 2012.